luanliima/luanliima/README.md

                                 👋 OLÁ, EU SOU LUAN LIMA

-- 📊 Atualmente trabalho no Exército brasileiro
-- 🌱 No momento estou aprendendo Phyton, C#, C++
+- 🌱 No momento estou aprendendo Phyton, CSS, HTML e JS
 - 🤝 I'm looking to collaborate with any open source project
 - 📫 How to reach me Luaanliima@live.com
 - 📚 I'm looking for help with my professional development